 By Dr. Peter Schoettler, pediatric resident at CHOC

 Going off to college, or back for another semester, is an exciting time for teenagers, and for many this is their first experience with true independence.
 For many adolescents, this will be the first time they are managing their health care on their own!

 They may need to sign up for their college’s health plan or still utilize your family’s health insurance.
 Be sure to provide them with a copy of their insurance card, as well as the contact information for their prior doctor.

-- Make sure they have a complete list of all medications that they take.
+Make sure they have a complete list of all medications that they take.

-- This is a great time to review your entire family’s health history, and discuss how healthy lifestyle choices can prevent many chronic illnesses, such as diabetes, liver and heart disease.
+Now is a good time to review and discuss how healthy lifestyle choices can prevent many chronic illnesses, such as diabetes, liver and heart disease.